Suggestions, Feedback & Site Help

 Join Date: Feb 2018

 Find all posts by d_rock

 I picked up this California beast from one of my dad's coworkers, who got it off the guy who brought it up to Canada.
 Originally brown and white two-tone, but someone covered the white metal with orange.
 I commuted part way to university (mechanical engineering) in this for a couple years before deciding that $60/week was too painful on a student budget.
 I spent the next several years picking away at my engine/transmission swap in between classes, and finally got it back on the road during my final term.
 Next I moved to the big city for work, and enjoyed my ride, and the improved mileage.
 However, the winter of 2017 put me on some black ice around an uphill corner and landed my beloved Bronco on its side.
 The rear top was obliterated, and all glass except the windshield and passenger window was shattered.
 Fortunately my girlfriend and I walked away unscathed.
 The tow truck driver righted my Bronco and after a day at the local emergency center, we slowly drove it back to my parent's place.
 For the next two years, I picked away at body repairs, and reskinned the roof to eliminate an aftermarket sunroof that had been hacked in by a previous owner.
-Truck is finally off to get body and paint finished up, and I expect to have it back on the road in time to go camping this summer.
+Truck was repainted earlier this year, Tangerine.
+Feels great to have it back on the road!

 Custom 2in body lift provide clearance above the big ZF transmission without cutting up the floor.
 Stock bumpers modified to sit at the right height.
 Custom off-road bumpers currently under construction; adjustable, low-profile design, primarily 0.25 inch steel, with in-set lights.
 Shackle tabs run through the exterior face the mounting bracket.
 Front will accommodate a Warn 8274 that I am rebuilding.